Page Contents ×

 Rebuild All Viewport WidgetsRebuilds All V-Ray viewport widgets in the project, resolving issues by accidental and manual widget geometry manipulation.

-Convert to V-Ray MaterialConverts SketchUp or Enscape native material to V-Ray material.
+Convert to V-Ray MaterialConverts the current active SketchUp or Enscape native material to V-Ray material.

-Remove V-Ray Properties from MaterialStrips all V-Ray data from a material.
+Remove V-Ray Properties from MaterialStrips all V-Ray data from the current active material.
 This action converts the material to a SketchUp native one.

 ExternalOpens the External options menu.